 “They say they’re going to enter this competition or that.

 How many competitions are there on this planet?

 Do they all have a career – meaning a career when you become a star, so to speak?
 No.”

-Kyung Wha Chung’s simple words sum up the futility of a competition circuit which crushes the aspirations of too many players (and one discouraged young performer is one too many in my view).
+Kyung Wha Chung’s simple words sum up the futility of a competition circuit which crushes the aspirations of too many genuinely talented players.
 The violin world – just like the piano world – offers dozens of “international” competitions each year (on the piano it ranges between 50-100 depending on the year) – each claiming it can transform a young artist’s career prospects.

-And as the internationally acclaimed cellist Julian Lloyd-Webber recently told The Times (also reported in The Telegraph) the majority of music competitions are corrupt in any case, with judges colluding and using competitions merely to promote their own pupils and careers:
+The internationally acclaimed cellist Julian Lloyd-Webber recently revealed, in any case, that the majority of music competitions are quite simply corrupt, with judges colluding and using competitions merely to promote their own pupils and careers: